A gift for President Black

 Our alumni are represented in a variety of work environments and are eager to share advice and help our current students!

 Whether it is mentoring, job shadowing or helping with practice interviews, there are many opportunities to assist current Muskies in their education.
 Are you ready to help another Muskie out?

 Help us keep in touch with you!

 You enjoy reading news about your classmates and friends – they would love to read about you, too.
 Did you move?
 Get married?
 Get a new job?
-As we prepare the next edition of the Lakeland University Magazine, let us know so we can keep you informed and include your changes in the “Alma Matters” section of the magazine.
+As we prepare the next edition of the Lakeland University Magazine, let us know so we can keep you informed and include your changes in future issues of the “Alma Matters” section of the magazine.